By George M. Smith, CIMA®

 A few red flags to look for when considering investments are ones with catchy marketing names that highlight features.
 Look beyond the superficial and focus on substance.
 Seek strategies that have a long-term track record of consistently executing sound investment philosophy and good results.
 When it comes to historical performance ask if it reflects actual returns or back-tested data.
 Back-tested data is hypothetical and can be deceiving.

-The client-advisor relationship should put you, your interests, and priorities at the forefront.
+The client-advisor relationship should put you, your interests, and your priorities at the forefront.
 You should also be your own best advocate and do the necessary research to find an advisor and firm that best meet your needs.
 With every question you ask, don’t just settle for the answer provided.
 Ask for proof.

 Understand that not all firms are alike.
 Be purposeful about knowing with whom you are working and why.
 It may be a good idea to talk with several firms before you make a decision.